jpc-hpe/my_nvim_config/README.md

 This can be useful to find parameters to tweak.

 EDIT: I found a better way to do that.
 Look at [this file](lua/plugins/zzz_dbg.lua.no).
 The file name must be such so it comes (alphabetically) after all the other files.
-This is becasue lazy.nvim "merges" the files in alphabetically order so you want the debug to happen after any other customizations have been applied.
+This is because lazy.nvim "merges" the files in alphabetically order so you want the debug to happen after any other customizations have been applied.

 Whenever I add a file to reconfigure a provided plugin, I add `optional = true` so the file is not forcing the plugin if it later disappears from my setup.